odoo/documentation/ecommerce/shopper_experience/ach.rst

 Set up Authorize.net
 ===============================
 * Activate Authroize.net in Odoo (::menuselection: ‘Accounting --> Configuration --> Payments --> Payment Acquires’)
-* Enter your ***API Login ID, API Transaction Key, API Signature Key ***
+* Enter your **API Login ID,**  **API Transaction Key,**  **API Signature Key**
-* This will generate an ***API Client Key***
+* This will generate an **API Client Key**

 .. image:: media/authorize02.png
 	:align: center

 * Your configuration is now ready!
-You can make Authorize.Net visible on your merchant interface and activate the ***Enabled*** state.
+You can make Authorize.Net visible on your merchant interface and activate the **Enabled** state.

 .. image:: media/paypal_live.png
 	:align: center

-… notes:: Credentials provided by Authorize.net are different for both test and production mode.
+.. notes:: Credentials provided by Authorize.net are different for both test and production mode.
 Don’t forget to update them in Odoo when you switch from testing to production or vice-versa

 Set up ACH
 ===============================
-Depending on your Odoo version, you also might have to remove the following line in
+ You will need to remove the following line in
 * :menuselection: ‘Accounting --> Configuration --> Payment Acquirer --> Authorize.net --> Configuration tab --> Form Button Template’

 .. image:: media/ach02.png